The Story of Historic RCA Studio B

 Following the Mike Curb Family Foundation’s philanthropic 2002 purchase and subsequent lease in perpetuity to the non-profit Country Music Hall of Fame® and Museum, Studio B’s exterior has been renovated and the interior has been returned to its 1960s-era prime as a “temple of sound.”

-Historic RCA Studio B is supported, in part, by Fender Musical Instruments Corporation, the Metropolitan Nashville Arts Commission, and the Tennessee Arts Commission.
+Historic RCA Studio B is supported, in part, by City National Bank, Fender Musical Instruments Corporation, Sally Friedman, Metropolitan Nashville Arts Commission, Rupert Neve Designs, Clarence and Ann Spalding, Chris and Maggie Stewart, Tennessee Arts Commission, and Jonathan and Elizabeth Weiswasser.